 Free school meals and clothing grant

-Children are entitled to receive free school meals if they or their parents or guardians receive any of the following:
+Children may be able to get free school meals if they, their parents or guardians get any of the following:

 - Income Support

 - support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit